Skip to content

 Why not --minify

-Bun does have --minify flag that will minify the binary.
+Bun has a --minify flag that will minify the binary.

-However if we are using OpenTelemetry, it's going to reduce a function name to a single character.
+However if we are using OpenTelemetry, it will reduce a function name to a single character.

-This make tracing harder than it should as OpenTelemetry rely on a function name.
+This makes tracing harder than it should as OpenTelemetry relies on function names.

 However, if you're not using OpenTelemetry, you may opt in for --minify instead